 - Vendors: Zscaler, Forcepoint, Fortinet

-A container firewall is used to protect and isolate containerized application stacks, workloads and services on a container host.
+A container firewall protects and isolates containerized application stacks, workloads, and services on a container host.
 It works in a similar way to a conventional firewall, but it also filters all container traffic within a container environment as well as ingress and egress from the protected containers out to external networks and other non-containerized applications.

 - Protection level: Medium.
-All containers require security to be applied to them, but as a relatively new computing paradigm, they are often not well understood.
-That means that while some level of firewalling is desirable, other security considerations (such as ensuring that the contents of each container is up to date) are arguably more important.
+All containers require security, but as a relatively new computing paradigm, they are often not well understood.
+That means that while some level of firewalling is desirable, other security considerations (such as ensuring that the contents of each container are up to date) are arguably more important.